-As for main courses, your pervasive regional entrée for the brave has to be Silesian beef rolades, or 'rolada śląska' – a rolled beef patty filled with onions, bacon and pickles.
+As for main courses, your pervasive regional entree for the brave has to be Silesian beef roulades, or 'rolada śląska' – a rolled beef patty filled with onions, bacon and pickles.
 This surprisingly tasty dish with some kluski and red cabbage or fried sauerkraut on the side is as Silesian as it gets.

-What are essentially pork meatballs, the national version being called 'kotlety mielone', the Silesian version karminadle were in the past only served during the holidays, a bit of a treat, and were often made from rabbit meat, due to the popularity of rabbit rearing.
-Today, although often made from pork, you can also eat pork-beef mixes, either hot served with potatoe purée, or cold, with bread.
+A Silesian variation on the national 'kotlety mielone,' karminadle were once considered a treat only served during the holidays, and were often made from rabbit meat due to the popularity of rabbit rearing.
+Today, though often made from pork, you can also eat pork-beef mixes, either served cold or hot with potato purée and bread.

 We did say Silesian food was heavy on meat and vegetables and ciapkapusta is the ultimate fusion!
 Potatoe purée is simply mixed with sauerkraut (kapusta kiszona), bacon, sausage and onion.
 As simple as that.
 Although it can be a main meal in itself, it's often served as a side to a main meat dish (usually ribs).